 About Research Fees Entry How to apply Faculty of Arts, Cultures and Education Film Studies research degrees Postgraduate - Research PhD Looking for a funded PhD?
-Check out our current PhD scholarship opportunities now PhD Scholarships About our programmes Film studies at Hull is a dynamic new teaching and research unit, which offers PhD research degrees in the fields of television, American cinema, animation, horror and adaptation studies.
+Check out our current PhD scholarship opportunities now PhD Scholarships About our programmes Film studies at Hull is a dynamic new teaching and research unit, which offers PhD research degrees in a range of fields, including television, American cinema, animation, horror and adaptation studies.
 Our research degrees are supervised by academic staff who are experts in their field.
-Film Studies staff contribute to television and radio programmes on film, and have spoken at the National Film Theatre, and at universities in Europe and North America.
+Film Studies staff contribute to television and radio programmes on film, and have spoken at the National Film Theatre, and at universities across Europe and North America.
 The unit runs a regular programme of film and media research seminars throughout the year and has hosted an international conference to celebrate 75 years of Ealing Studios.
-The University recently invested £9.5m on transforming Middleton Hall into a world class entertainment venue which includes one of the region’s most advanced cinemas with state-of-the-art surround sound.
-The investment will see some of the best facilities of their kind in the UK at the University of Hull, including a concert hall, surround-sound cinema, an ambisonic sound studio and industry-standard recording and rehearsing facilities.
-The refurbishment will include a new entrance and café with a 400-plus seater concert hall forming the centre-piece of the development.
-The versatile space is ideal for classical and popular music concerts.
-With adaptable acoustics, it will also be used for music, theatre and cinema screenings.
+The University recently invested £9.5m in transforming Middleton Hall into a world class entertainment venue which includes one of the region’s most advanced cinemas with state-of-the-art surround sound.
+The investment brings some of the best facilities of their kind in the UK to the University of Hull, including a surround-sound cinema, concert hall, an ambisonic sound studio and industry-standard recording and rehearsing facilities.
+The refurbishment includes a new entrance and café with the 400-plus seater cinema and concert hall forming the centre-piece of the development.
+The versatile space is ideal for for cinema screenings, as well as music and theatre.
 There is a student Film Society, at which a wide variety of films are screened and discussed.
 The city also benefits from events held at the local arthouse cinema, Hull Screen.
-Details Open for admission in 2018/19 Full time Part time PhD 4 years 7 years Start in January, June or September Get in touch Admissions +44 (0)1482 466850 International Enquiries Research Our experts welcome applications for postgraduate research across a broad range of topics, particularly: adaptation of literature for the screen American cinema animation studies authorship film history gender issues and film horror cinema narration, style and aesthetics television history television studies Horror and apocalyptic cinema Animation studies British television, national cinemas (in particular British and German cinema), costume drama, adaptation Film and television narration, style, analytical philosophy and authorship, characters and point of view in fiction The Postgraduate Training Scheme It is now widely recognised by employers, professional bodies and research funding agencies that specialist expertise alone is not sufficient preparation either for research or a subsequent career.
+Details Open for admission in 2018/19 Open for admission in 2019/20 Full time Part time PhD 4 years 7 years Start in January, May or September Get in touch Admissions +44 (0)1482 466850 International Enquiries Research Our experts welcome applications for postgraduate research across a broad range of topics, particularly: adaptation of literature for the screen American cinema animation studies authorship film history gender issues and film horror cinema narration, style and aesthetics television history television studies Horror and apocalyptic cinema Animation studies British television, national cinemas (in particular British and German cinema), costume drama, adaptation Film and television narration, style, analytical philosophy and authorship, characters and point of view in fiction The Postgraduate Training Scheme It is now widely recognised by employers, professional bodies and research funding agencies that specialist expertise alone is not sufficient preparation either for research or a subsequent career.
 With this in mind, the University of Hull requires all its postgraduate research students to follow a research training programme relating both to their particular field of study and to generic skills; for example, information technology and communication skills.
-Postgraduate Training Scheme Fees and funding Home/EU: £4,260 (full-time) Home/EU: £2,130 (part-time) International: £14,000 (full-time) Please note, fees for International applicants for 2018/19 have not yet been confirmed, and may increase.
+Postgraduate Training Scheme Fees and funding Home/EU: £4,260 (full-time) Home/EU: £2,130 (part-time) International: £14,000 (full-time) Please note, the fees for 2019/20 have not yet been confirmed, and may increase.
 These fees are for all research degree programmes on this page.
 For courses lasting more than one year, small annual increases may apply.
-For more information, please visit www.hull.ac.uk/money.
+For more information, please visit the fees and funding page.
 For information about bursaries and how to fund your studies see our money page, or take a look at our PhD scholarships page for specific funded PhD opportunities.
-The University’s Postgraduate Training Scheme (PGTS) provides a range of modules (both generic and discipline-specific) to support research students through their programme.
+The University’s Postgraduate Training Scheme (PGTS) provides a range of generic and discipline-specific modules to support research students through their programme.
 Find out more The library has an exclusive lounge for postgraduate research students and a dedicated Skills Team to provide a wide range of study and research skills help.
 Find out more The Graduate School provides support to postgraduate research students.
 Offering skills development opportunities and dedicated facilities, the school is here to help you achieve your potential.
 Find out more Research at Hull tackles big challenges and makes an impact on lives globally, every day.
 Our current research portfolio spans everything from health to habitats, food to flooding and supply chain to slavery.
-Find out more Entry requirements A 2:1 or equivalent in Film Studies or a related subject (or international equivalent).
+Find out more Entry requirements You should normally have, or expect to obtain, at least 2:1 Honours degree (or international equivalent) in a relevant subject or related Arts or Humanities subject.
+You should submit a sample of your written work in the relevant subject of at least 4000 words (for MA by Research) and at least 10,000 words (for PhD).
+With your application, you should also submit a research proposal that should be tailored to your research area and should include the following: project title, project synopsis (of c.
+500 words), series of research questions, discussion of research context, consideration of the research methods and methodology to be employed, bibliography Research proposals should not exceed 1500 words in length (excluding bibliography).
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.